-A comprehensive, research-backed, open-source guide to marathon training.
-Built by runners, for runners.
+A comprehensive, research-backed guide to marathon training.
+Free for everyone.

 Explain the key principles of marathon training—how fitness builds, why rest matters, and how intensity should be distributed.